 Where Does My Water Come From?

 Bloomfield Township purchases water from the Southeastern Oakland County Water Authority (SOCWA) and SOCWA’s source water comes from the lower Lake Huron watershed.
 The watershed includes numerous short, seasonal streams that drain to Lake Huron.
-The Michigan Department of Environmental Quality in partnership with the U.S. Geological Survey, the Detroit Water and Sewerage Department, and the Michigan Public Health Institute performed a source water assessment in 2004 to determine the susceptibility of potential contamination.
-The susceptibility rating is a seven-tiered scale ranging from “very low” to “very high” based primarily on geologic sensitivity, water chemistry, and contaminant sources.
+The Michigan Department of Environmental Quality in partnership the Detroit Water and Sewerage Department and several other governmental agencies performed a source water assessment in 2004 to determine the susceptibility or relative potential of contamination.
+The susceptibility rating is on a seven-tiered scale ranging from “very low” to “very high” based primarily on geologic sensitivity, water chemistry, and contamination sources.
 The Lake Huron source water intake is categorized as having a moderately low susceptibility to potential contaminant sources.
 The Lake Huron water treatment plant has historically provided satisfactory treatment of this source water to meet drinking water standards.

-In 2015, DWSD received a grant from The Michigan Department of Environmental Quality to develop a source water protection program for the Lake Huron water treatment plant intake.
-The program includes seven elements that include the following: roles and duties of government units and water supply agencies, delineation of a source water protection area, identification of potential of source water protection area, management of approaches for protection, contingency plans, siting of new sources and public participation.
-If you would like to know more information about the Source Water Assessment report or a complete copy of this report, please contact the Bloomfield Township DPW at 248-594-2800.
+GLWA voluntarily developed and received approval in 2016 for a source water protection program (SWIPP) for the Lake Huron Water Treatment Plant intake.
+The program includes seven elements that include the following: roles and duties of government units and water supply agencies, delineation of a source water protection area, identification of potential of source water protection area, management approaches for protection, contingency plans, siting of new sources and public participation and education.
+If you would like to know more information about the Source Water Assessment or the SWIPP please, contact the Bloomfield Township DPW at 248-594-2800.

 Why Do We Purchase Water from SOCWA?

 In July of 2011, the Township began purchasing water from Southeast Oakland County Water Authority (SOCWA) instead of directly from Detroit Water and Sewerage Department (DWSD).
 The large water storage capacities provided by SOCWA allow them to avoid more costly peak demand charges and provide a more stable rate.
-Since 2011, we have been able to avoid costs of over $6 million for purchasing water as opposed to staying directly with DWSD.
+Since 2011, we have been able to avoid millions of dollars in costs for purchasing water as opposed to staying directly with DWSD.
 For more information about SOCWA, visit their website at www.socwa.org.